Pre-Conference Dinner - El Maguey

 Park University is a mid-sized, private university located in Parkville, Missouri.
 The majority of our student population is nontraditional, with many of our students based in military centers around the globe and/or taking classes entirely online.
 Over the past few years, the Park University librarians have been developing a close partnership with the school's Digital Learning Team, consisting of educational technologists and instructional designers.
 This session will share insights about this new partnership, outreach and engagement strategies for working with faculty and others focused on course development, and future directions.

-Building Committed Curiosity With Valentine's Day and Books - Boardroom, 1:30-1:45
+Building Committed Curiosity with Valentine's Day and Books - Boardroom, 1:30-1:45

 Todd Jensen